About this page. The CSA Newsletter is published by the Center for the Study of Architecture,

 Feel free to print any of the CSA Newsletter articles, bearing in mind that the articles are copyrighted.

 We plan to keep all electronic versions of the CSA Newsletter available as long as the CSA web site endures.
-Paper versions of the early Newsletter are maintained at the CSA offices, but archival versions are now those on the web.
+Paper versions of the early newsletters are maintained at the CSA offices, but archival versions are now those on the web.
 Citations should normally be of the printed version when they are available since page numbers are then possible.

 Reader reactions to newsletter articles have always been welcome, encouraged, and appreciated.
-However, from December, 2006, forward, we will follow the following formal procedure to encourage additions, corrections, and enhancements to CSA Newsletter articles:
+However, from December, 2006, forward, we will use the following formal procedure to encourage additions, corrections, and enhancements to CSA Newsletter articles:

 Any reader may comment on an article by sending the comments to the editor of the CSA Newsletter, Harrison (Nick) Eiteljorg, II.
-For his email address, see our email contacts page..
-The reader must identify himself or herself by full name (and position if desired) and provide an email address for contact.
+For his email address, see our email contacts page.
+The reader wishing to comment must identify himself or herself by full name (and position if desired) and provide an email address for contact.
 The comment will be put into HTML form in consultation with its author and posted.
 A link to the comment will be placed on the article page.
-(Links will always be placed in the title areas, below the author line, in the form of an icon with the phrase "CSA Newsletter Commentary.")
+(Links will always be placed in the title area, below the author line, in the form of an icon with the phrase "CSA Newsletter Commentary.")
 The name of the reader (and position when supplied) and the date of the comment will be included on the secondary page, as will subsequent comments about the same article (making only one linked page per article as the maximum, no matter how many comments).
 Illustrations are welcome.
 The email address of the reader(s) will be available either on the web page or from CSA, at the reader's discretion.

 The linked page with comments will present the comments in standard chronological order, not in the reverse order made popular by blogs.
 The author of the article will be asked to respond to the reader's comments, but the reader's comments will be posted when received and will not have to await the author's response unless the author and reader wish to work together on the comment.